 One of the most important gains through our nursing education program is the learned compassion and patience for those struggling with substance-use disorders.
-Our nursing team has massive expertise, and the ability to showcase those services to young nurses helps the greater good for the medical system in the future.
+Our nursing team has massive expertise.
+Their ability to showcase those services to young nurses helps the greater good for the medical system in the future.
 Nurses who gain experience at CeDAR are able to carry these skills with them into new hospitals and clinical settings, employed in Denver or across the country.

 Our clinical nursing team may also be receiving ongoing education towards Master’s degrees or advanced practice nursing credentials.
 In this way, even our experts at CeDAR are receiving continuous education.
 Feel free and ask some of the nurses if they are working on unique care-delivery projects, including research initiatives.
 Some of the current areas of interest include naloxone distribution protocols, trauma-informed care planning, and vitamin repletion for the prevention of encephalopathy.

-The educational path to becoming a psychologist is quite complex, hence CeDAR offers separate levels of training for psychologists.
+The educational path to becoming a psychologist is quite complex.
+CeDAR offers separate levels of training for psychologists.
 This includes internship and post-doctorate options.
-The typical length of psychology education for any individual at CeDAR is one year and includes an emphasis on advanced addiction case formulation as well as psychological testing.
+The typical length of psychology education for any individual at CeDAR is one year.
+This year includes an emphasis on advanced addiction case formulation as well as psychological testing.

-As our psychology team is also involved in developing the entire CeDAR patient curriculum, trainees get experience learning about the healthcare system and development roles should they work in a career calling for those skills.
+As our psychology team is also involved in developing the entire CeDAR patient curriculum, trainees get to experience learning about the healthcare system.
+Development roles are explored should they work in a career calling for those skills.
 They become well-versed at team management and coordination of care across a multi-disciplinary field.

 The CeDAR spiritual care team also provides an educational curriculum.
-We have had numerous students treat patients through the spiritual program and these students are supervised in similar ways to the other educational platforms.
+We have had numerous students treat patients through the spiritual program.
+These students are supervised in similar ways to the other educational platforms.
 The training for these individuals often prepares them for hospital spiritual care work.

-Most of the students who participate in the CeDAR spiritual program have a Master’s of Divinity degree and are working through a residency to become board certified as a healthcare chaplain.
+Most of the students who participate in the CeDAR spiritual program have a Master’s of Divinity degree.
+They’re working through a residency to become board certified as a healthcare chaplain.
 If you receive hospital care in any way, you may have outreached the chaplain services available to you.
 These individuals have worked through advanced levels of training such as through our CeDAR program.

-The credentialing through our counseling education may be that of a Licensed Professional Counselor, Licensed Addictions Counselor, Master’s in Family Therapy or Licensed Clinical Social Worker.
+Credentialing in our counseling education may be a Licensed Professional Counselor, Licensed Addictions Counselor, Master’s in Family Therapy or Licensed Clinical Social Worker.
 If you or a family member work with a therapist in the community, that person likely has one or more of these credentials.
 CeDAR is one of the possible training paths by which these professionals develop their careers.